 This document has been prepared to document the existing deployed usage of the P-Charge-Info header field and to comply with Section 4 of [RFC5727] to register this header field with IANA.
-This document was originally prepared to comply with sections 4.1 and 4.2 of the now obsolete RFC 3427.
 It is noted that RFC 5727 specifically deprecates new usage of "P-" header fields, but P-Charge-Info has been in deployment since prior to 2007 and pre-dates RFC 5727.
 Given this, the authors request that P-Charge-Info be admitted as a "grandfathered case" per Section 4 of RFC 5727.